MrParagon/Filter/README.txt

-COMP 472 Project Deliverable 2
+COMP 472 Project Deliverable 3

 by
 Daniel Miller - 6602002
 Yash Lalwani - 6531857

-We certify that this submission is the original work of members of the group and meets the Faculty's Expectations of Originality
+We certify that this submission is the original work of members of the group and meets the Faculty's Expectations of Originality.

-Signed Daniel Miller and Yash Lalwani, 10th November, 2014.
+Signed Daniel Miller and Yash Lalwani, 1st December, 2014.

 Instructions to run Deliverable 1: